Capturing the Raw Essence of Urban Life

 Love at First Sight

-Lisette Model fell in New York at first sight.
+Lisette Model fell in in love with New York at first sight.
 “When we put our feet on the Riverside Drive,” she said; “we fell in love in a split second… the beauty of the highways, the poetry of the skyscrapers.”
 Her early photographs of the city are a tribute to its fast pace and energy.
 She captured anonymous figures in the Lower East Side, along with scenes from dive bars, hotel lobbies, and jazz clubs.
 Embracing the spontaneity of a small handheld camera, these images offered direct, honest portrayals of human character while reflecting Model’s fascination with how individuals came alive amid the city’s vibrant pulse.
 Many of her subjects had an unusual charm born from their strangeness, lending her candid photography an expressive, edgy quality filled with tension.

 Explaining her approach, Model remarked,